-Editor’s note: This interview of Grateful Dead founding member & Rock and Roll Hall of Fame inductee Bob Weir—conducted by Mountain Bike Hall-of-Famer Charles Kelly—was first published in Dirt Rag Issue #23 in April 1992.
+Editor’s note: As we enter the 30th year of Dirt Rag we look back on what a long strange trip it has been.
+This interview of Grateful Dead founding member & Rock and Roll Hall of Fame inductee Bob Weir—conducted by Mountain Bike Hall-of-Famer Charles Kelly—was first published in Dirt Rag Issue #23 in April 1992.

 I got the call from my deep-cover mole in the Cannondale bicycle factory.
 “The Grateful Dead just bought ten new mountain bikes.
 This might be a story; do you think you can check it out?”

 Since I live in Marin County, California, which is also where the Dead have their headquarters, it wasn’t too difficult to get the unlisted number of the Dead office.
 When you call this number, a woman picks up the phone and says, “Hello,” and after some interrogation, admits that this might be the Dead office, who wants to know?
 “I just heard that you people bought ten mountain bikes.
 Is that true?”

 “Gee, I don’t know anything about that.
 Let me put you in touch with the publicist.”